RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Introduction

+Achieving robustness against adversarial network conditions has already been explored~\cite{ben1983another, danezis22narwhal, pasinduQuePaxa2023, BoBandle}, and we explicitly state that this is "not" our primary contribution.
+Instead, \sys, our novel protocol, "simultaneously" achieves the three goals G1, G2, and G3—an accomplishment that no existing asynchronous protocol has achieved before.
+Designing \sys while achieving G1, G2 and G3 simultaneously is not trivial.
+First, designing a protocol that ensures robustness against adversarial network conditions without incurring additional overhead under synchronous conditions is a non-trivial algorithmic challenge.
+Second, designing a robust protocol while ensuring ease of understanding and compatibility with existing cloud software stacks is a challenge that no previous asynchronous consensus protocol has successfully addressed.

-We implemented and evaluated prototypes of \sys and \mempool-\sys in Go \cite{go-lang} and compared them against the existing implementations of Multi-Paxos\cite{lamport2001paxos}, Raft\cite{ongaro2014search}, EPaxos\cite{moraru2013there}, and Rabia\cite{pan2021rabia}.
-We evaluated \sys and \mempool-\sys on Amazon EC2 in a multi-region WAN setting.
-We first show that \sys delivers 200k cmd/sec in throughput under 300ms median latency, comparable to Multi-Paxos's 200k cmd/sec throughput, under synchronous normal case conditions.
-Second, we show that \sys and \mempool-\sys provide 28k cmd/sec and 196k cmd/sec of throughput, respectively, under adversarial network conditions, and outperform Multi-Paxos and Raft which provide 2.8k cmd/sec in the same setting.
-Finally, we show that \mempool-\sys scales up to 11 number of replicas, while delivering a throughput of at least 380k cmd/sec, in contrast, Multi-Paxos and \sys sacrifice the throughput with increasing replication factor.
+We implemented and evaluated \sys in Go \cite{go-lang} and compared it against the existing implementations of Multi-Paxos\cite{lamport2001paxos}, Raft\cite{ongaro2014search}, and EPaxos \cite{moraru2013there}.
+We evaluated \sys on Amazon EC2 in a multi-region WAN setting.
+First, we show that \sys provides 28k cmd/sec of throughput, under adversarial network conditions, and outperforms Multi-Paxos and Raft which only provide 2.8k cmd/sec in the same setting.
+Second, we show that \sys delivers 200k cmd/sec in throughput under 300ms median latency, comparable to Multi-Paxos's 200k cmd/sec throughput, under synchronous normal case conditions.
+Finally, we introduce novel optimizations for \sys and demonstrate that the optimized version; \mempool-\sys achieves an impressive throughput of 500k cmd/sec.